 When starting out it is easy to get overwhelmed by the huge variety of zips available to you.
-This article will help you navigate these essential parts of many projects and enable you to choose the exact type you need for your own project.
+This article will help you navigate these essential components of many projects, and enable you to choose the exact type you need for your own project.

 Buying Zippers: Length and Customisation